Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Results and discussion

-Here, the diminishing impact of increasing nanoparticle concentrations is illustrated.
-Both $K_1$ and $K_2$ rapidly reach a plateau value, as predicted by the small powers $B_i$.
-Finally, by substituting Eqn.~\ref{eq:Knf} into Eqn.~\ref{eq:splash}, we end up with an empirical correlation that incorporates both the influence of the varying Reynolds number and particle concentration:
+the correlations in Eqn.~\ref{eq:Knf} are plotted together with the experimentally found $K_1^{\textup{nf}}$ and $K_2^{\textup{nf}}$ coefficients.
+Here, the diminishing effect of the increasing nanoparticle concentration is illustrated.
+Both $K_1^{\textup{nf}}$ and $K_2^{\textup{nf}}$ rapidly reach a plateau value, as predicted by the small exponents $B_1$ and $B_2$.
+Finally, by substitution of Eqn.~\ref{eq:Knf} into Eqn.~\ref{eq:splash}, we end up with an empirical generalized correlation that incorporates both $\Re$ and $\phi$: